aptech/docs/docs/CR-nextwind.rst

 graphic panel.
 This is the graphic panel in which the next graph will be drawn.

-See the discussion on using graphic panels in **Tiled Graphic Panels**, Section 1.0.1.

 Source
 ------

 pwindow.src

 .. seealso:: Functions :func:`endwind`, :func:`begwind`, :func:`setwind`, :func:`getwind`, :func:`makewind`, :func:`window`